payson/BasicAlgorithms/README.md

 BasicAlgorithms
 ===============

-some basic algorithms that are often seen
+some basic algorithms that are often used